Safe listening: Personal listening systems (PLS)

 Personal listening systems are portable devices – usually an electronic player attached to headphones or earphones – which are designed for listening to various media, such as music or gaming.
 The output of such systems varies widely.
 Maximum output levels vary depending upon the specific devices and regional regulatory requirements.
 Typically, PLS users can choose to limit the volume between 75 and 105 dB SPL.
-The ITU and the WHO recommend that PLS be programmed with a monitoring function that sets a weekly sound exposure limit and provides alerts as users reach 100% of his/her weekly sound allowance.
+The ITU and the WHO recommend that PLS be programmed with a monitoring function that sets a weekly sound exposure limit and provides alerts as users reach 100% of their weekly sound allowance.
 If users acknowledge the alert, they can choose to whether or not to reduce the volume.
 But if the user does not acknowledge the alert, the device will automatically reduce the volume to a predetermined level (based on the mode selected, i.e. 80 or 75 dBA).
 By conveying exposure information in a way that can be easily understood by end-users, this recommendation aims to make it easier for listeners to manage their exposures and avoid any negative effects.
 The health app on iPhones, Apple Watches, and iPads incorporated this approach starting in 2019.
 These feature the opt-in Apple Hearing Study, part of the Research app that is being conducted in collaboration with the University of Michigan School of Public Health.
 Data is being shared with the WHO's Make Listening Safe initiative.
 Preliminary results released in March 2021, one year into the study, indicated that 25% of participants experienced ringing in their ears a few times a week or more, 20% of participants have hearing loss, and 10% have characteristics that are typical in cases of noise-induced hearing loss.
 Nearly 50% of participants reported that they had not had their hearing tested in at least 10 years.
 In terms of exposure levels, 25% of the participants experienced high environmental sound exposures.

 The International Technical Commission (ITC) published the first European standard IEC 62368–1 on personal audio systems in 2010.
 It defined safe output levels for PLSs as 85 dB or less, while allowing users to increase the volume to a maximum of 100 dBA.
 However, when users raise the volume to the maximum level, the standard specifies that an alert should pop up to warn the listener of the potential for hearing problems.

 The 2018 ITU and WHO standard H.870 "Guidelines for safe listening devices/systems" focus on the management of weekly sound-dose exposure.
 This standard was based on the EN 50332-3 standard "Sound system equipment: headphones and earphones associated with personal music players – maximum sound pressure level measurement methodology – Part 3: measurement method for sound dose management."
 This standard defines a safe listening limit as a weekly sound dose equivalent to 80 dBA for 40 hours/week.